jrtechs/NodeJSBlog/blogContent/posts/data-science/csci-331-review-2.md

 Idea: escape local maxima by allowing some bad moves but gradually decrease their size and frequency.
 This is similar to gradient descent.
-Idea comes from making glass where you start very hot and then slowely cool down the temperature.
+Idea comes from making glass where you start very hot and then slowly cool down the temperature.

 ## Beam search